wooster0/lime/src/README.md

 # How it works exactly

-So first, after you required lime, two buffers will be automatically created.
+After you required lime, a buffer will be automatically created.
-The first one is a one-dimensional array of spaces.
+The buffer is a one-dimensional array of spaces.
 The amount of spaces is determined by the window width of the console in cells multiplied by the window height in cells.
-The second buffer is just a shallow copy of the first buffer.
-Internally they are called the `buffer` and the `empty_buffer`.

 So let's say we want to print a single `a` character at the x-axis **10** and at the y-axis **5**: